 What Is Final Expense Insurance (And How It Works for Seniors)

 Final expense insurance is designed to help cover the costs that come at the end of life, most commonly funeral and burial expenses.
-It is often described as a simpler type of life insurance created specifically for older adults.

 Final expense insurance is typically used for: